penmasters/zabbix-book/docs/ch14-zabbix-maintenance/internal-health.md

 ## Conclusion

-Zabbix's internal health checks provide full insight into how the monitoring platform itself performs.
-Combined with the built-in health templates and dashboards, these metrics help administrators:
+Zabbix's internal health checks provide full insight into how the monitoring platform itself performs.vCombined with the built-in health templates and dashboards, these metrics help administrators:

 * Detect overload and capacity issues
 * Verify proxy performance
 * Tune process and cache parameters
 * Integrate Zabbix self-monitoring into broader enterprise systems

 By keeping the Zabbix server and proxies healthy, you ensure the reliability of every other monitored component.

 ---